-Sometime this spring – no announced timeline – online casino games including slots, table games, and video poker will also launch, according to a news release.
+Sometime this spring — no timeline has been announced — online casino games including slots, table games and video poker will also launch, according to a news release.

-The official release has no mention of online poker.
-But given that their license allows for it, and the brand offers poker through WSOP.com in neighboring NJ, it’s reasonable to expect it to follow.
+The official release makes no mention of online poker.
+But given that Caesars’ license allows for it and the brand offers poker through WSOP.com in neighboring NJ, it’s reasonable to expect it to follow.

 It looked as if the online book would launch last fall.
 In fact, there was an announcement made targeting a September live date, but then the timeline was subsequently withdrawn without explanation.

 Harrah’s has had approval from PA regulators to set up shop online since August 2018.

 The retail sportsbook for Harrah’s opened in January 2019.

 Executive VP of Gaming and Interactive for Caesars Entertainment Christian Stuart said of the venture: